-$^1$ Generic transport for all kinds of keyframe motions.
+1 Generic transport for all kinds of keyframe motions.
 Here: one frame using Cartesian EEF pose.

-$^2$ Summation is not applicable here, since the total bit rate depends heavily on operator action.
+2 Summation is not applicable here, since the total bit rate depends heavily on operator action.

-a small helper library, which is freely available.
+Since the low-bandwidth link over the DCE was the main live telemetry source for the operator crew, we spent considerable effort on compressing the data sent over this link in order to maximize the amount of information the system provides.
+The transmitter running on the field computer sends exactly one UDP packet per second.
+The bandwidth is thus easily controlled by limiting the UDP payload size.
+Since the amount of data is much less in the other direction, the transmitter on the operator station sends operator commands with up to 5 Hz.
+Payload sizes in bits are given in Table 2.
+For low-level compression of floating point numbers as well as 3D/4D vectors and quaternions, we developed a small helper library, which is freely available3.
 It employs techniques originally developed for compressing geometry data for transfers between CPU and GPU: Quaternions are compressed using the hemi-oct encoding (Cigolle et al., 2014), while 3D vectors are compressed using a face-centered cubic packing lattice.
 The lattice approach offers better average discretization error than naive methods which discretize each axis independently.